Parquetry Floor Drying

 A water pipe burst occurred in an inner Brisbane suburban unit, and whilst other restorers were first contacted to mitigate the problem, New Life Restorations was later called in to finish the job.

 The pipe to the hot water system inside the unit had burst, whilst tenants were out.
-It had been left for a few hours, leaking water through and underneath the parquetry floor, into two bedrooms and the bathroom.
-As a result approximately 53 m2 of parquetry floor was affected, as well as the acoustic underlay underneath.
+It had been left for a few hours, leaking water through and underneath the parquetry flooring, into two bedrooms and the bathroom.
+As a result, approximately 53 m2 of parquetry floor was affected, as well as the acoustic underlay underneath.

 Scope of Work

 Because of all this, the following drying equipment was installed:

 - 2x suction pumps, 16x large suction plates,

 Suction plates were sealed airtight against the parquetry floor.
 Yellow hoses were connected to these suction plates, which In turn were

 connected to two injectidry suction pumps.

 The suction pumps pulled the water out of the floor and expelled the water vapour towards the dehumidifier intake.
 The dehumidifier filtered the exhausted air and expelled the water through a hose directed down the shower drain.